Virus & Antivirus On Linux – Types Of Malware And How They Can Infect You (Part 2)

 Conclusion

-As you can see most of the malwares discussed above need users permission or mistakes to take over a Linux System.
-And to give you an answer about is Linux is secure, yes most Linux distro’s (that don’t allow you to login as root )are secure than a Windows with basic antivirus software, but also remember, being secure doesn’t mean bulletproof.
-So if your one of these people feeling secure, think about this next time you go online.
+As you can see, most of the malware discussed above need users’ permission or mistakes to take over a Linux System.
+And to give you an answer about is Linux is secure, yes most Linux distro’s (that don’t allow you to login as root)are more secure than Windows with basic antivirus software, but also remember, being secure doesn’t mean bulletproof.
+So if you’re one of these people feeling secure, think about this next time you go online.
 There is no bigger security hole than the one between chair and computer.
-Always be careful on the internet, don’t click on those links marked as dangerous(I know it sounds obvious), watch out with pop-ups and try to avoid running programs as root unless it is absolutely necessary.
+Always be careful on the internet, don’t click on those links marked as dangerous(I know it sounds obvious), watch out for pop-ups and try to avoid running programs as root unless it is absolutely necessary.

-Virus & Antivirus In Linux – Part 1
+Virus & Antivirus On Linux – Part 1

 Amarnath Natarajan Avatar